 With selfies that involve underage sexual situations or nudity, the potential exists for criminal liability under child pornography laws.
 Penalties in Arizona for sexual exploitation of a minor are some of the toughest in the nation.
-If you are facing criminal charges involving child pornography and selfies, contact AZ Defenders at once.
-We pride ourselves on finding weaknesses in the prosecution’s case and using every available defense to obtain the best possible outcome for our clients.
+If you are facing criminal charges involving child pornography and selfies, contact AZ Defenders immediately.
+Our Phoenix child pornography and selfies attorneys pride ourselves on finding weaknesses in the prosecution’s case and using every available defense to obtain the best possible outcome for our clients.

 Most people are familiar with selfies – photos of oneself typically taken with a smartphone.
 Child pornography may be defined as any visual depiction of sexually explicit conduct involving a minor.
 Pornographic selfies of minors are not protected under the Constitution.
 They are considered internet sex crimes and a type of child sexual exploitation.
 Offenses involving the internet or occurring across state lines may be prosecuted by the U.S. Department of Justice.
 A person may face criminal liability under both state and federal laws.